SpikeAI/2022-10-04_polychronies_OBSOLETE/manuscript.md

 ### From synfire chains...

 In his book "Corticonics" [@Abeles1991], Moshe Abeles asked if the role of cortical neurons is whether to integrate synaptic inputs or rather to detect coincidences in temporal spiking patterns.
 The book gradually leads the reader from the macroscopic cortical anatomy and standard electrophysiological properties of single neurons to neural network models.
-While the first hypothesis favors the rate coding theory, the second possibility highlights the need for temporal precision in the neural code.
+While the first hypothesis favors the rate coding theory, the second possibility highlights the need for temporal precision in the neural code [@Paugam12].
 The book then demonstrates that this could take the form of "synfire chains", that is synchronous activity on subsets of neurons which could be propagated in a stable fashion.
 Since, numerous studies demonstrated the emergence of synchronicity in neuron population activity [@doi:10/gm79hh], efficient encoding thanks to the use of spike latencies [@Perrinet2004; @doi:10.1126/science.1149639] or precise timing in the auditory system [@https://repository.cshl.edu/id/eprint/30941; @doi:10.1523/JNEUROSCI.10-10-03227.1990].
 All these findings, and more [@doi:10.1023/B:NACO.0000027755.02868.60], highlight the importance of the temporal aspect of the neural code and suggest the existence of repeated spatio-temporal patterns in the spike train.

 It was shown that a simple model may allow the propagation of such synfire chains [@pmid:11665761].
 This model considers the dynamics of leaky integrate-of-fire neurons in different groups of similar size.
 Each neuron of one group is connected by an excitatory synapse to the next.
 When a pulse is elicited in the first group, this may generate a spike in the next group.
 Depending on the weight value, this new activity may get more or less synchronized than the previous pulse (as measured by the standard deviation of spike times in the pulse).
 Recursively applying this to a sequence of groups generates either a synfire propagation or not.
 A simple simulation is shown in Figure [@fig:diesman].